-- □ Screw pumps are dry compressor, consisting of a pair of counter-rotating shafts. - □ Screws pumps can have very high pumping speed (up to $2500 \text{ m}^3/\text{h}$), and lower ultimate pressure ($5x10^{-3}$ torr) - □ Screw pumps can handle corrosive, abrasive and condensable gases/vapors.

-□ Relatively high cost
+- □ Screw pumps are dry compressor, consisting of a pair of counter-rotating shafts. - □ Screws pumps can have very high pumping speed (up to 2500 m3/h), and lower ultimate pressure (5x10-3 torr) - Screw pumps can handle corrosive, abrasive and condensable gases/vapors (with ballast valve). - Relatively high cost